macro-eng/HR-React-Native-App/README.md

 ## Requirements
 before operating the app make sure that you configured this requirements
+### still in developing stage

 - [Android Studio ]
 - [SDK Package]